 “The way you succeed in retirement savings is by saving early and often so you end up earning interest on interest on interest,” John said.
 Even small amounts saved can grow into a large nest egg.
 If you didn’t start saving early, though, that doesn’t mean you can’t do anything now.

-Take advantage of workplace retirement planning services.
 Many employers now offer free financial education and retirement planning information through their workplace retirement plans.
 “Yet very few employees who have access take advantage,” Collinson said.
 Taking advantage of this service can help you better prepare for retirement.
-Learn the 15 big 401k questions to ask your employer.

-Tackle debt.
 Focus on paying off what you owe as quickly as possible so you don’t carry debt into retirement.
 To avoid racking up more debt — which will make it harder to save for retirement — Collinson recommended paying more attention to how you spend money on a daily basis.
 “Get in the habit of only spending as needed,” she said.
-Learn the 5 debts you need to tackle before you retire.

-Prepare for long-term care costs.
 A long-term-care insurance policy can help offset the cost of care.
-Another option is a life insurance policy with a long-term care benefit you can tap if necessary, Miller said.
-If you don’t end up needing money for long-term care, your loved ones can still receive a payout from your life insurance policy when you die.
-Learn how to avoid going broke paying for long-term care during retirement.
+Another option is a life insurance policy with a long-term-care benefit you can tap if necessary, Miller said.
+If you don’t end up needing money for long-term care, your loved ones still can receive a payout from your life insurance policy when you die.

-Take steps to be able to work longer.
 “One of the easiest ways to make your retirement money last is to work longer than you initially planned to,” John said.
 However, you need to take steps now to be able to do that.
 Collinson recommends taking advantage of any training programs your company might offer, or using your employer’s educational reimbursement benefit to take classes and learn new skills.
-Learn the best part-time jobs with flexible hours for retirees.